CakeDC/users/Docs/Documentation/Authorization.md

 Authorization
 =============
-This component uses the new plugin for authorization [cakephp/authorization](https://github.com/cakephp/authorization/) instead of CakePHP Authorization component, but don't worry, the default configuration should be enough for your projects.
+This plugin uses the new plugin for authorization [cakephp/authorization](https://github.com/cakephp/authorization/) instead of CakePHP Authorization component, but don't worry, the default configuration should be enough for your projects.
 We tried to allow you to start quickly without the need to configure a lot of things and also allow you to configure as much as possible.